 There are numerous psychological books that can help you start looking deep inside of you.
 However, the books are written for the masses and they rarely point at or work for a specific problem you have.
 Do you think that you have a problem?
 Everyone has, although people rarely realize it.

 During the development of your own business, you will go through several crises of all types.
 Sometimes you will not believe what a great variety of crises a business can generate and what kind of decisions you will have to make.
-All these moments are critical for your company, as well as for you, your mind, your family, and your employees.
+All these moments are critical for your company – there is no matter what is your business – accounting services, restaurant or primary school, as well as for you, your mind, your family, and your employees.

 If you are not sufficiently prepared mentally to take this burden, you may create much more serious long-term problems than you can solve during such a crisis.
 An example I like to give at my lectures is about a local company that set foot on the global markets on the second year since its establishment and received an offer to be acquired for $10 million.
 The three partners, who used to be old friends, started negotiations, which incited serious conflicts among them.
 The deal was not realized and the company collapsed.
 This is how a successful business died because of interpersonal conflicts.

 At first sight, being offered $10 million is far from a crisis situation.
 Most of us start imagining wild parties, popping champagne bottles, and an endless feast after the fantastic success.
 In fact, selling a company is a type of a crisis, because such huge sum of money is a test for the mind and often causes problems one has never thought could have such effects on them.
 The result is making wrong decisions and taking wrong actions, or lack of actions, in the direction opposite of the right one.
 And during the whole time, everyone thinks that their decisions are right and rational.